Let's start by talking about what exactly sensory processing is.

 Weighted Items - Weighted products are used to diffuse tension and help promote a sense of calmness and comfort.
 Things like weighted blankets are perfect for promoting relaxation and sensory feedback while being able to bundle up!
 Weighted toys provide a similar sensation.

-Vibration – Vibration tools can be calming for those who need more sensory feedback or help train those who are hypersensitive to tolerate more sensations.
-Give the ‘Senseez Vibrating Turtle Cushion‘ a go!
+Vibration -Vibration tools can be calming for those who need more sensory feedback or help train those who are hypersensitive to tolerate more sensations.
+Give the 'Senseez Vibrating Cushion - Bumpy Turtle' a go!
 The gentle vibration of this cushion is also a great way to introduce vibration to children with sensory processing issues.
 Find it here!

 There is a lot on offer and I’ll write a separate blog post on it, as this topic and what is available is huge.
 For now, head over to our website to discover what's on offer!
 We think the range of chews from 'Ark' are just great.
 We especially love the way they are disguised into everyday items like necklaces and hairbands.
 Click here to view more.

-Perfumes/deodorants – Be mindful of certain perfumes and other hygene products such a desodrants.
-They can sometimes be the casue of stress to those with sensory processing disorder.
+Perfumes/deodorants -Be mindful of certain perfumes and other hygiene products such a deodorants.
+They can sometimes be the cause of stress to those with sensory processing disorder.

 The same applies for certain laundry products and detergents.
 If you can't seem to identify the cause of upset, consider looking into changing your preferred washing powder or fabric conditioner.